awsdocs/aws-elemental-mediaconvert-user-guide/doc_source/job-requirements.md

 **Note**
 For MPEG\-2 TS outputs, to use accelerated transcoding, you must change the default value of **CBR** for **Transport stream settings** > **Rate mode** to **VBR**\.

-**Output Restrictions**
+**Output restrictions**
 + Use only supported combinations of container and codec\.
 The preceding table shows the supported video output codecs and containers\.
 + Use only supported output captions formats\.
 For accelerated transcoding, MediaConvert doesn’t support the following output captions formats:
   + Not supported: Burn\-in
   + Not supported: SCTE\-20

-  For a list of supported captions formats, see [Captions Support Tables by Output Container Type](captions-support-tables-by-container-type.md)\.
+  For a list of supported captions formats, see [Captions support tables by output container type](captions-support-tables-by-container-type.md)\.

-**Transcoding Features Not Supported with Accelerated Transcoding**
+**Transcoding features not supported with accelerated transcoding**
 + Avail blanking
 + Motion image inserter \(Motion graphic overlay\)
 + Interpolated frame rate conversion